allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Communicate with team members when assigned tasks are completed.
     * Work together to ensure that submitted work is free of errors.
     * Watch the course website and Slack workspace for changes to due dates.
+    * Give proper notice with honest reasons if needing a deadline extensions

 * Unacceptable Conduct (U):
   * Members shall not